-Tax Extension: How to Get Extra Time to File Your Tax Return
+Tax Extension: How to Get More Time to File Your Tax Return

-If you can't wrap up your tax return by today's deadline, it's easy to buy yourself more time with a tax extension.
+If you can't wrap up your federal tax return by the annual deadline, it's easy to buy yourself more time by filing a tax extension.

-Be warned, though, that an extension to file doesn't extend the time to pay any tax due.
-If you don't pay your estimated tax due by midnight tonight, the IRS will charge you interest on the unpaid balance (even if you had a good reason for not paying on time).
-They can also tack on additional penalties for filing and paying late.
+But there's a catch.
+An extension to file your tax return doesn't extend the time to pay any tax due.
+So, you must estimate the amount of tax you'll owe and send it to the IRS by the regular tax return filing deadline.
+Otherwise, the IRS will charge you interest on the unpaid balance (even if you had a good reason for not paying on time) and tack on additional penalties for filing and paying late.
 Don't get caught in that trap!

 File Form 4868 or Pay Your Tax Electronically

-There are two ways to request an automatic three-month extension: File Form 4868 or make an electronic tax payment.
-Either way, you need to act by the midnight deadline.
+There are two methods for requesting an automatic six-month tax return filing extension: File Form 4868 or make an electronic tax payment.
+Either way, you need to act by your tax return filing deadline.

-There are several special rules for U.S. citizens living outside the country.
-First, you're allowed an automatic extension to June 15 to file your return and pay your taxes if you're a U.S. citizen or resident alien and, on the regular due date of your return, you're (1) living out of the country and your main place of business or duty post is also outside the U.S. and Puerto Rico, or (2) serving in the military on duty outside the U.S. and Puerto Rico.
-You don't need to file Form 4868 to get this tax extension, but attach a statement explaining which of the two situations described above applies to you when you eventually file your return.
-(Caution: Even though taxpayers living abroad can get an extra month to pay any tax due without incurring a penalty, interest still applies to payments received after May 17.)
+There are also several special rules that provide U.S. citizens living outside the country more time to file their federal income tax return.
+First, you're allowed an automatic two-month extension to file your return and pay your taxes if you're a U.S. citizen or resident alien and, on the regular due date of your return, you're (1) living out of the country and your main place of business or duty post is also outside the U.S. and Puerto Rico, or (2) serving in the military on duty outside the U.S. and Puerto Rico.
+(That typically pushes the deadline to June 15, or the next business day if June 15 falls on a Saturday, Sunday or holiday.)
+Filing Form 4868 isn't required to get this tax extension, but you need to attach a statement explaining which of the two situations described above applies when you eventually file your return.
+If you're married and filing a joint return, either you or your spouse can qualify for this extension.
+However, if you and your spouse file separate returns, this extension only applies only to the spouse who qualifies for it.
+(Caution: Even though taxpayers living abroad can get an extra two months to pay any tax due without incurring a penalty, interest still applies to payments received after your regular filing due date.)

-Taxpayers living abroad who can't file their return by June 15 can still get an additional four months to file their return like everyone else.
-That will extend the filing date to October 15.
-You have to request this tax extension no later than June 15 by filing Form 4868.
+Taxpayers living abroad who can't file their return before the two-month extension expires can still get an additional four months to file their return like everyone else.
+That will typically extend the filing due date to October 15 (or the next business day if October 15 falls on a weekend or holiday).
+You have to request this tax filing extension before the two-month extension is up by filing Form 4868.
 (Make sure you check the box on line 8 of the form.)
 This filing extension does not extend the time to pay your tax.

 And there's more!
-If you're outside the U.S., you can also request a tax extension beyond October 15 if you need time to meet certain tests to qualify for an exclusion or deduction for foreign earned income or housing.
-This extension will generally be for 30 days beyond the date that you expect to qualify for the exclusion or deduction.
+If you're outside the U.S., you can also request a tax filing extension beyond October 15 if you need time to meet certain tests to qualify for an exclusion or deduction for foreign earned income or housing.
+This extension will generally be for 30 days beyond the date that you reasonably expect to qualify for the exclusion or deduction.
 To request this tax extension, file Form 2350 with the IRS by the due date for filing your return.
-Generally, if both your tax home and your abode are outside the U.S. and Puerto Rico on the regular due date of your return (May 17), the due date for filing your return for purposes of this extension is June 15.
-If you're granted this tax extension, you can't also get the discretionary two-month additional extension mentioned above.
+Generally, if both your tax home and your abode are outside the U.S. and Puerto Rico on the regular due date of your return, the due date for filing your return for purposes of this extension is June 15 (or the next business day if June 15 falls on a holiday or weekend).
+If you're granted this tax filing extension, you can't also get the discretionary two-month additional extension mentioned above.

-The deadline for filing your tax return and paying your tax is automatically extended if you serve in a combat zone.
+The deadline for filing your tax return and paying your tax is automatically extended if you serve in a combat zone or contingency operation.
 There's a two-step process for figuring the length of this type of tax extension.
-First, your deadline is extended for 180 days after (1) the last day you're in a combat zone, have qualifying service outside of the combat zone, or serve in a contingency operation, or (2) the last day of any continuous hospitalization for an injury from service in the combat zone.
+First, your deadline is extended for 180 days after (1) the last day you're in a combat zone, have qualifying service outside of the combat zone, or serve in a contingency operation; or (2) the last day of any continuous hospitalization for an injury from service in the combat zone or contingency operation, or while performing qualifying service outside of the combat zone.
 Use whichever of these two dates is the latest.

 Second, your deadline also is extended beyond 180 days by the number of days you had left to take action with the IRS when you entered the combat zone.
-For example, this year you have 4½ months (January 1 to May 17) to file your tax return.
-Any days left in this period when you entered the combat zone (or the entire 4½ months if you entered it before the beginning of the year) are added to the 180 days.
+For example, you have roughly 3½ months each year (e.g., January 1 to April 15) to file your tax return.
+Any days left in this period when you entered the combat zone (or the entire 3½ months if you entered it before the beginning of the year) are added to the 180 days.

 This tax extension isn't just for military personnel, either.
 It can be claimed by merchant marines on ships under the Department of Defense's control, Red Cross personnel, war correspondents and civilians supporting the military.

-Your state may have different rules and due dates for extended state income tax returns.
+Your state may have different rules and due dates for extending state income tax returns.
+Some states have deadlines each year that come after the federal tax return filing due date.
 So, be sure to check with your state's tax agency to see how tax return filing and payment extensions work where you live.